Colorectal Cancer Screening: Conversation Starters

 Here are some ways to support a loved one:

-- If your loved one decides to get tested at the doctor’s office, help make the appointment or offer to drive them
+- If your loved one decides to get a screening test, help make the appointment or offer to drive them

 - Share this list of questions for the doctor to help your loved one get ready for their appointment

-- If you’re age 45 to 75, set an example — get tested for colorectal cancer and share your experience
+- If you’re age 45 to 75 years, set an example — get screened for colorectal cancer and share your experience with your loved one

 This information on colorectal cancer was adapted from materials from the Centers for Disease Control and Prevention and the National Cancer Institute.